 Land cover change is a significant contributor to environmental change.
 The degradation of forests and conversion of natural areas, forests, and farmlands to other land use impact ecosystem services and biodiversity significantly.
 Using multiple methodologies and input data sources, national agencies in different countries of the Hindu Kush Himalayan region have conducted land cover mapping at various times.
 Due to the differences in classification schema, methodologies, and input data sources used, currently available land cover data is not suitable for analysis of land cover changes over time.
-ICIMOD and its partners in the HKH region have developed the Regional Land Cover Monitoring System (RLCMS) to operationalize the generation of land cover maps using a harmonized classification system on a near-annual basis.
-The RLCMS is implemented in the cloud-based Google Earth Engine platform and uses publicly available satellite imagery in combination with other thematic layers.
+ICIMOD collaborated with SERVIR-Mekong at Asian Disaster Preparedness Center (ADPC), Afghanistan’s Ministry of Agriculture, Irrigation and Livestock, Bangladesh’s Forest Department, Nepal’s Forest Research and Training Centre, Myanmar’s Forest Department, SilvaCarbon, the Global Land Analysis and Discovery (GLAD) laboratory at the University of Maryland, and the United States Forest Services to develop the Regional Land Cover Monitoring System (RLCMS) for the HKH region.
+The system uses state-of-the-art remote sensing science and technology on the Google Earth Engine, and a standard set of input data sources to regularly generate high-quality land cover data at the regional level for the HKH, and at national levels for Afghanistan, Bangladesh, Myanmar, and Nepal.
 In developing the RLCMS, ICIMOD focused on collaboration and co-development with partner organizations to define different land cover typologies/classes, collect reference data samples, and validate results.
-Land cover maps for the HKH region spanning 2000–2018 have been produced under its SERVIR–HKH Initiative.
+Land cover maps for the HKH region spanning 2000–2019 have been produced under its SERVIR–HKH Initiative.